ScottZhu12/react-reusable-components/README.md

 ## expanding-cards

-### A list of card components implemented with React, Typescript, ReduxToolkit<br />Features of this component:
+### A list of card components implemented with react, typescript, redux-toolkit<br />Features of this component:

 #### • click one of the card components to expand the card